Summary of main recommendations

 When postmenopausal women, and men age ≥50, are treated with oral glucocorticoids:

-- Offer antiresorptive therapy with oral bisphosphonates (alendronate or risedronate) or intravenous zoledronate, and in those at very high risk of vertebral fracture refer for consideration of anabolic treatment.
+2. Offer antiresorptive therapy with oral bisphosphonates (alendronate or risedronate) or intravenous zoledronate, and in those at very high risk of vertebral fracture refer for consideration of anabolic therapy.

 When advising on lifestyle and dietary measures: